Fire Safety Tips for Your Rochester MN Home

 Every home should have at least one working smoke detector.
 However, it is recommended that every house has a smoke detector on each level of the home.
 You should also test your smoke detectors monthly and replace the batteries every year.

 Many homes use alternative heating sources such as wood burning stoves, fireplaces and portable heaters.
 Always follow the manufacturer safety instructions for these heaters and make sure to never leave them unattended.

 Every family should develop plans for the event of a fire.
-Plan a way to escape and make sure that everyone knows the steps that they should take when a fire occurs.
-Practicing the escape plan with your family will make sure that everyone understands.
-Make sure your family knows that they should stay low when exiting a fire and plan ahead for a place where everyone can meet once they have exited the house.
+Plan a way to escape and make sure that everyone knows the steps they should take when a fire occurs.
+Practicing the escape plan with your family assures that everyone understands.
+Make sure your family knows they should stay low when exiting a fire.
+Plan ahead for a place where everyone can meet once they have exited the house.

 Having a fire extinguisher in the home is one of the best steps that can be taken to improve fire safety.
 Keep the fire extinguisher in a place that is easy to access and make sure that everyone knows how to use it.
 Purchase a Fire Extinguisher now!

 5. Guard against Electrical Fires